Essential Guide to Starting a Business

 Step 3: Register the Business

-Normally every business entity needs to register with their state office in order to be legally formed.
+Normally every business entity needs to register with their state's office, typically the Secretary of State's office, in order to be legally formed.
+In many states, you can register online through the state's office website, making the process more convenient.
 The registration process involves preparing a document to be filed with the state that includes all the necessary information required by the state office.
 In most states, the document that LLCs are required to file is called articles of organization, while corporations file articles of incorporation.
-These documents are usually prepared for you by attorneys or services like LegalNature with specialists that can ensure that the documents conform to the state’s requirements.
+These documents are usually prepared for you by attorneys or services like LegalNature that help you draft documents that conform to the state’s requirements.
 This is because trying to learn and navigate the registration process can be very time consuming and is usually the last thing you want to worry about when trying to focus on starting a business.

 The only businesses that sometimes do not need to register with the state are sole proprietorships and partnerships.
 The default business name for these entities is simply the name of the owner or owners.
 For example, if a person named Samuel Harrison starts a sole proprietorship, then the name of the business is automatically just “Samuel Harrison.”
 However, if Samuel wants to name the business something else, then he is required to register the trade name with the state by filing a Doing Business As (DBA) form.
 The same applies to partnerships.